codaset/codaset/README.md

 # Codaset

-> Project management for software development, that's closer to your code
+> Project management for software developers, that's closer to your code

 ## IDEAS
 - Found in BRANCH X, fixed in BRANCH Y